subassri/Miniproject/README.md

 ## Usage
 1. Navigate to the application URL: `http://localhost:8501`
 2. Select a page from the navigation menu:
-	* Home: Displays a welcome message
 	* Eligibility Criteria: Fetches eligible students based on user input
 	* Insights: Displays insights and statistics about the data
-	* Visualization: Displays visualizations of the data
-	* About: Displays information about the application

 ## Features
-* Connects to a MySQL database using environment variables
+* Connects to a MySQL workbench database using environment variables
 * Fetches eligible students based on user input
-* Displays insights and statistics about the data
+* Displays insights about the data
-* Visualizes data using Plotly
-* Provides information about the application

 ## Troubleshooting
 * Make sure to install all dependencies and create a `.env` file with your MySQL database credentials
 * Check the application logs for any errors

-## Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or pull request.